Food and Business Related Entertainment

 Food purchased by outside organizations for employees does not fall under the scope of this policy.
 However, employees must comply with the provisions of the Gratuity Policy, with a link to this policy found below in the Related Information section.

-Food purchased by either the Arch Foundation or the UGA Foundation is governed by the policies and procedures of those entities.
-For information on Foundation funded travel expenses and food purchases, please see the Foundation policies link found under Related Information.
+Food purchased by the UGA Foundation is governed by the policies and procedures of that entity.
+For information on UGA Foundation funded travel expenses and food purchases, please see the UGA Foundation policies link found under Related Information.

 An individual may be subject to different rules depending on the capacity in which they are participating in an event.
 For example, volunteers might include employees or students if the individual is operating in a capacity separate from their employee or student role.
 An employee or volunteer attending a student event in the capacity of a student would be considered a student.
 A student worker participating in an event while being paid would be considered an employee.
 Employees working additional hours in their own area, using work time to provide volunteer service, or otherwise participating in activities expected of employees, are not volunteers for the purposes of this policy.